postmanlabs/labs-docs/src/pages/docs/getting-started/settings.md

 Use the **Data** tab to request a bulk export of Postman data or to import data.
 To begin the export process, select **Export Data**.
 You can choose to export your collections, environments, or both.
 You'll receive an email when your dump file is ready to download.

 Importing a dump file may overwrite your existing collections and environments, so use caution.
-You should always make a backup before importing files.
+Always make a backup before importing files.
 Learn more about [importing and exporting data](/docs/getting-started/importing-and-exporting-data/).

 ## Add-ons